WolfDWyc/ChessMaker/docs/guide/concepts/events.md

 ```

 ### Propagating events
-Sometimes, you may want to to publish events from a publisher to another publisher.
+Sometimes, you may want to publish events from a publisher to another one.
-You can do this either to all events types, or to a specific event type.
+You can do this either to all event types, or to a specific one.

 ```python